Babice (Prague-East District)

 Babice is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
-It has about 1,300 inhabitants.
+It has about 1,500 inhabitants.

+Etymology

+The name is derived from the surname Bába, meaning "the village of Bába's people".

 Geography

 Babice is located about 15 km east of Prague.
 It lies in the Benešov Uplands.
-The Výmola Stream flows through the municipality and supplies a system of ponds south of the village.
+The Výmola Stream flows through the municipality and supplies a system of fishponds south of the village.

 History

 The first written mention of Babice is from 1381.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 Babice is poor in monuments.
-There is only a small wooden belfry and a crucifix in the centre of the village.
+The only protected cultural monument in the municipality is an archaeological site where the medieval village of Janovičky stood.
+There is a small wooden belfry and a crucifix in the centre of the village.